the-turing-way/the-turing-way/chapters/testing.md

 ## Smoke testing

-Smoke tests are a special kind of initial checks designed to ensure very basic functionality as well as some basic implementation and environmental assumptions.
+Smoke tests (also known as build verification tests) are a special kind of initial checks designed to ensure very basic functionality as well as some basic implementation and environmental assumptions.
 Smoke tests are generally run at the very start of each testing cycle as a sanity check before running a more complete test suite.

 The idea behind this type of test is to help to catch big red flags in an implementation and to bring attention to problems that might indicate that further testing is either not possible or not worthwhile.
+Normally, the tester is asking whether any components are so obviously or badly broken that the build is not worth testing or some components are broken in obvious ways that suggest a corrupt build or some critical fixes that are the primary intent of the new build didn't work.
 Smoke tests are not very extensive, but should be extremely quick.
 If a change to a project causes it to fail a smoke test, its an early signal that core assertions were broken and that you should not devote any more time to testing until the problem is resolved.
 For example if a function that reads in data a project requires to run is broken there's no point testing any further before that's fixed.
+The typical result of a failed smoke test is rejection of the build (testing of the build stops) not just a new set of bug reports.

 <a name="Unit_tests"></a>
 ## Unit tests

 Unit tests are responsible for testing individual elements of code in an isolated and highly targeted way.
 The functionality of individual functions and classes are tested on their own.
 The purpose is to validate that each unit of the software performs as designed.
 A unit is the smallest testable part of any software.
 In procedural programming, a unit may be an individual program, function, procedure, etc. In object-oriented programming the smallest unit is typically a method.
 It usually has one or a few inputs and usually a single output.
 Any external dependencies are replaced with stub or mock implementations to focus the test completely on the code in question.

 Unit tests are essential to test the correctness of individual code components for internal consistency and correctness before they are placed in more complex contexts.
 The limited extent of the tests and the removal of dependencies makes it easier to hunt down the cause of any defects.
 It also is the best time to test a variety of inputs and code branches that might be difficult to hit later on.

- *e.g. system tests expensive, test more typical casses*
+For example system tests are often time consuming to run and it impractical to have system tests for every possible path through a code that has more than a few conditional statements.
+Unit tests are smaller, faster, and so it is more practical to cover all possible cases with them.

 Often, after any smoke tests, unit tests are the first tests that are run when any changes are made.

 ### Benefits of unit testing